It happens to all of us – entrepreneurs, that is.

 Regardless of the initiating force behind our “Founder Funk”, as my entrepreneur colleagues like to refer to it, there are a few ways we can stop the negative spiral and gain a new, more realistic perspective.

-Here’s 3 strategies I’ve found helpful to dig myself out of the entrepreneur’s “I’m a failure” and “I hate business” funk:
+Here are 3 strategies I’ve found helpful to dig myself out of the entrepreneur’s “I’m a failure” and “I hate business” funk:

 Change of Scenery